Om-roy14/rainfall-prediction--model/README.md

 - seaborn, matplotlib
 - imbalanced-learn (`RandomOverSampler`)
 - XGBoost
+- Streamlit (for deployment)

 ---

 ## 📈 Workflow

-1. Data loading and cleaning (`Rainfall.csv`)
+1. Load and preprocess data (`Rainfall.csv`)
-2. Feature scaling using `StandardScaler`
+2. Scale features using `StandardScaler`
-3. Splitting into train and test sets
+3. Split into training and test sets
-4. Oversampling to fix class imbalance
+4. Apply oversampling to balance classes
-5. Training & evaluating classifiers
+5. Train models and evaluate using accuracy and confusion matrix